-Torres serves on numerous committees, attends World Language Teacher Leader meetings, and is helping Nursery Road Elementary in its efforts to become an Arts Integration school.
+Torres serves on numerous committees, attends World Language Teacher Leader meetings, and is currently developing an elementary school based Spanish curriculum.
 When district visitors observe at the school, they stop in Torres' classroom.
 Torres can be counted on for special projects at the school and district.
 She choreographs musical numbers tied to instructional themes during Nursery Road Elementary's twice-yearly all-school performances.
 Though Torres landed close to home—she is a Columbia, South Carolina, native and graduated as valedictorian from Columbia High School—she has studied abroad in Spain, Costa Rica and Indonesia.

 Torres earned a Bachelor of Arts in Spanish and sociology from Furman University in 2003 and a Master of Arts in Teaching English as a Foreign Language and intercultural studies from Columbia International University in 2005.

 "My father's influence really turned me on to education.
 When I was a little girl, he would work nights and spend days with me and..." (read more)

 The State | Jul 21 , 2017 | Columbia, SC